Savage MK II vs Ruger American Rimfire: Which Is Better?

 Those extractors

 I’ve seen a few posts from Savage owners stating that they had extraction issues.
 A call to Savage got that sorted with a new extractor mailed out at no charge.
 Personally, my Savage has been fine.
 But I have probably had Ruger ship me four extractors to date, for different rifles.
 Not sure what the deal is there, but customer service for both has been pleasant and responsive.
-So don’t let that be a dealbreaker, as they are equals when it comes to extractors, apparently.
+So don’t let that be a dealbreaker, as the Savage MK II vs Ruger American Rimfire contest may be a tie when it comes to extractors, apparently.

 One of the most common rimfire magazines, the Ruger BX-1 ten round rotary magazine.